Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log('client read', String(chunk));

-Interleaving affects request latency analysis.
+Latency analysis depends on that split.
 A slow "request" can spend time before connect, during connect, in the server accept queue, waiting for server JavaScript, waiting in the server write path, crossing the network back, or waiting for client JavaScript to read.
-Higher-level timing usually compresses those into one duration.
-Raw socket tracing lets you split them.
+Higher-level timing often compresses all of that into one duration.
+Raw socket tracing lets you place the delay more carefully.

-For a raw TCP service, you can mark the boundary where the connection became usable:
+For a raw TCP service, the client can mark the point where the connection became usable -

 socket.on('connect', () => {